Changing your name after divorce in Minnesota

 Steps to a Name Change After Divorce and How To Make It Easier

 Each situation has unique circumstances and may require different steps.
-This is not an exhaustive list nor is it legal advice.
+This is not an exhaustive list, nor is it legal advice.
 This information is merely a guide to show that many steps are involved in a legal name change after a divorce.
 You should contact a licensed attorney before beginning any name change steps.
-Contact Attorney Kay Snyder today.